-2011 is the third year of Homestead's Artist-in-Residence program.
-Residency periods can vary from 2 weeks to 3 months beginning in July through October 2011.
+2013 is the fifth year of Homestead's Artist-in-Residence program.
+This year we are seeking artists who want to partner with us during their residency to be inspired by the theme, "Year of the Homesteader."
+Residency periods can vary from 2 weeks to 3 months beginning in April through October 2013.
 Periods can be split.
 Proposed dates are to be identified as part of the submitted package.